HelOWeen/ewa-selfdb-update/Readme.md

 # A guide to create your own EVEWalletAware database update ...
 ... and consume it with EWA.

 I'm providing this guide for a _"Hit-by-a-bus" (unlikely)_ or _"Leaving EVE" (more likely)_ scenario.
 It shows you the tools needed and steps involved to create your own EWA DB updates from CCP's legacy (MS SQL) database dump.
 The update process itself can be done by either of two possibilities: a local DB update using EWA itself _(it provides a command line parameter to do so)_ or you can even host the DB update for yourself _(and others, if you like)_ on a web server.

 While reading this guide, please keep in mind that what I describe here is not the _only_ possible way to do it, of course.
 A (technical) versatile user may be able to come up with his own way of doing it after having read this guide.
-I simply outlin the way _I'm_ doing things.
+I simply outline the way _I'm_ doing things.

 Here's a quick listing of the steps involved for producing an update database, which will be explained in detail in this document: